 When you combine global cost effective services with the best judicial environment in terms of protection, as well as the best internationally diversified investment opportunities to legally support your heirs chosen by you, the choice is obvious, i.e. a global offshore trust that connects your aspirations and the instruments to guarantee their achievement.

-The best countries for establishing offshore trusts are such jurisdictions as Malta, the Channel Islands (Maine, Jersey and Guernsey) and the Cayman Islands.
-These are the countries that are most frequently used, but this does not mean that it is impossible to establish a trust in other countries.
+The best countries for establishing offshore trusts are such jurisdictions as the Cook Islands, Nevis and the Cayman Islands.
+These are the countries that are most frequently used, but this does not mean that it is impossible to establish an offshore trust in other countries.
 We just need to know your specific situation and your goals to make recommendations.

 If you are interested in establishing an offshore trust, please do not hesitate to ask questions and contact our experts for advice.
 This can be done via the chat in our web-site, messengers or email: email@example.com.
 We are always happy to help in such a useful matter as the establishing of a trust.